 Capsulectomy – If the capsule has become calcified, the entire capsule is removed

 Mastopexy – Also called a breast lift.

 Pocket adjustment – Used in the event of bottoming out and used in conjunction with capsulotomy to tighten the pocket and prevent further sagging.
 Dr. Lee may recommend the insertion of surgical mesh to further reinforce the pocket and prevent future migration of the implant.

 Fat Grafting – Used to fill asymmetries between the two breasts and correct contour abnormalities.

 Placement of Acellular Dermal Grafts – Sheets of collagen are placed within the breast to give more support and coverage of implants to prevent rippling or erosion of the implant into the skin.
 The ADM also supports the implants from bottoming out.

 No breast surgery patient anticipates the need for a second procedure, but when such conditions occur, it is extremely important to select a board-certified plastic surgeon with experience in all types of revisionary procedures.
 The surgeons at Changes Plastic Surgery & Spa have 36 years of combined experience in correcting and revising complications and substandard surgeries performed by other surgeons.

 Additionally, most women are concerned with scarring following revision breast surgery.
-Dr. Lee and Dr. Reagan use advanced therapies to minimize the appearance of any scars.
+Dr. Lee uses advanced therapies to minimize the appearance of any scars.
 Depending on your particular case, you may be prescribed topical scar products, silicone sheeting and/ or laser scar treatments that help scars fade over time.
-Changes Plastic Surgery & Spa utilizes multiple lasers to be used post breast surgery revision to reduce the appearance of scars from revision surgeries.
+Changes Plastic Surgery & Spa utilizes multiple lasers to be used to post-breast surgery revision to reduce the appearance of scars from revision surgeries.